rubentorres-developer/Logistic-Map/README.md

 # Logistic-Map

-This small project was developed during the Virtual Life curricular unit at the Faculdade de Ciências da Universidade de Lisboa.
+This small project was developed during the Vida Artificial (2023/24) curricular unit at the Faculdade de Ciências da Universidade de Lisboa.

 **How to Run:**